 About Ibram X. Kendi

-IBRAM X. KENDI, AN AWARD-WINNING HISTORIAN AND NEW YORK TIMES BEST-SELLING AUTHOR, is Professor of History and International Relations and the Founding Director of the Antiracist Research and Policy Center at American University.
-He is an Ideas Columnist at The Atlantic.
-His second book, STAMPED FROM THE BEGINNING: THE DEFINITIVE HISTORY OF RACIST IDEAS IN AMERICA, was published by Nation Books and won the 2016 National Book Award for Nonfiction.
+IBRAM X. KENDI is a New York Times bestselling author and the Founding Director of The Antiracist Research & Policy Center at American University.
+A Professor of History and International Relations and a frequent public speaker, Kendi is an ideas columnist at The Atlantic.
+He is the author of THE BLACK CAMPUS MOVEMENT, which won the W.E.B.
+Du Bois Book Prize, and STAMPED FROM THE BEGINNING: THE DEFINITIVE HISTORY OF RACIST IDEAS IN AMERICA, which won the National Book Award for Nonfiction.
 At 34 years old, Kendi was the youngest ever winner of the NBA for Nonfiction.
 He grew up dreaming about playing in the NBA (National Basketball Association), and ironically he ended up joining the other NBA.

 Kendi is a hardcore humanist and softcore vegan who enjoys joking it up with friends and family, partaking in African American culture, weight-lifting, reading provocative non-fiction books, discussing the issues of the day with open-minded people, and hoping and pressing for the day the New York Knicks will win an NBA championship and for the day this nation and world will be ruled by the best of humanity.